Grainery-Guy/practice-webdesign-Nelson/README.md

 I have a long line of cats I've owned (Ironically all have died at the vet so far).

-I an great at playing video games.
+I am great at playing video games.